InfoSecInnovations/concierge/README.md

 `install_concierge`

-### Manual install

-Make sure to grab the latest version of the Docker Compose files.

-`docker compose pull` or `docker compose -f docker-compose-gpu.yml pull` will get the latest versions of the containers being used.

-Then you can simply launch the containers again using the command from the install step.

 ## Setup: development environment

 git clone repo or extract zip.

-### Quick install (Recommended)

 `cd concierge` go into the cloned project directory.

 You should not create a virtual environment as the script below will handle it for you.

 `python install_dev.py` to launch the installer (same steps as the user installer).

-### Manual install

-Configure the `.env` file like in the user install.

-Set `ENVIRONMENT` to `development`

-`python -m venv .` create a python virtual environment in the current directory.

-Linux: `source ./bin/activate` / Windows PowerShell: `.\Scripts\Activate.ps1` enter into the virtual environment.

-`pip install -r requirements.txt -r dev_requirements.txt` install all dependencies.

-`pre-commit install` install the linting script that hooks into the commit command.

-`docker compose -f docker-compose-dev.yml up -d` will load the docker dependencies for developers.

-`docker compose -f docker-compose-dev-gpu.yml up -d` will load the docker dependencies for developers and use the GPU.

-If you want to build the code to a Docker container to simulate the production environment you can use the `docker-compose-local.yml` or `docker-compose-gpu-local.yml` files.
-On initial launch and when you've made changes to the code you'll need to use `docker compose -f <docker-compose-file.yml> build` to update the container and then launch the compose file again.

 ## Usage: development environment